mittelmark/DGTcl/lib/chesschart/chesschart.md

 - Nov 2nd 2020 - project started
 - Nov 8th 2020 - version 0.1 released
 - Nov 10th 2020
     - tags for rect fixed
 - Nov 11th 2020
     - option for rows and columns to change the coordinate system
     - color option for line
     - adding spline (with three coordinates)
+    - adding  tutorial
+- Dec 3rd 2020 - version 0.2

 ## <a name='todo'>TODO</a>